paulobueno90/Capstone-Project-Arvato/README.md

 With the model created, it is time to submit the predictions of the test data to this [Kaggle Competition](https://www.kaggle.com/c/udacity-arvato-identify-customers)

 ## Results
-But in summary, looking into data it can be said that the group of potencial customers are:
+There are a lot of features missing description which was needed further investigation but i didn't have the time to adress.
+Therefore in summary, looking into data it can be said that the group of potencial customers are likely to have these characteristics:
 - Individuals with Higher income and wealth.
 - Individuals which is more avantgard than mainstream and more likely to be green avantgarde ( sustainability)
 - Live in areas with lower density of inhabitants and lower unemployement.